danieldaquino/nostr-algorithms-research/README.md

 # nostr-algorithms-research
-A collection of research studies into algorithms for Nostr, including Web of Trust, and more.
+A collection of data-driven studies into algorithms for Nostr, including Web of Trust, and more.

 ## What is Nostr